Meeting Time: March 26, 2019 at 5:00pm PDT

 • Default_avatar

-Paul Helman about 5 years ago
+Paul Helman over 5 years ago

 I oppose the project as it is now defined in the FEIR and ask that the City Council vote to not approve.
 A very viable alternative, the Rails with Trails alternative was suggested at the public meetings in 2015 and not acted upon.
 A connective, facilitative and accommodating trail can be built and allow for the eventual operation of infrequent maintenance and service trains through the corridor.
 The FEIR, as currently written removes track at significant locations albeit a small percentage.
 Removing track at the grade crossings will require extensive replacements when access for the Delta-Farm to Fork train is placed in operation.
 It is short sighted to not design a trail with the Trails AND Rails alternative.
 Sacramento is the Farm to Fork Capitol and the City needs to do all it can to promote this part of our community's history.
 Destroying the rail connection to the Delta is destroying an important piece of history.
 The appearance/feeling of the Walnut Grove Branch will be lost.